softonic/laravel-transactional-event-publisher/README.md

 -------------

 * Ensure every action has a domain event sent using an atomic transaction between Eloquent model operation, event generation and sent.
-* Events sent to a AMQP system sync or async
+* Events sent to a AMQP system sync or async.
+* Command to send all the events until now.

 Installation
 -------------